 Credit: Tima Miroshnichenko via Pexels

 You’ve tried just about everything to pay down your debts.
 You started a personal budget to help you track your monthly expenses.
 You cut costs and pinched pennies so that you could pay off your creditors faster.
 You tried your best to increase your income, taking on odd jobs and selling household items.
 You’ve even considered applying for a consolidation loan to reduce all of those obligations to a single high-interest payment.
+It might be time to consider the Canadian debt relief options available to you.

 At this point, you don’t need to find a better debt repayment strategy.
-You need a debt erasing strategy.
+You need a debt relief strategy.
 You need something that will pause interest, eliminate penalties or reduce your total debt so that you can finally get the debt-free future that you’ve been hoping for.

 Debt Management Plan